GitSimmons/confluence-floating-toc/README.md

 A no-frameworks JS + CSS approach to adding some quality of life features to the Confluence Table of Contents Macro

-Features included:
+Features include:

-Multi Level Highlighting
+- Multi Level Highlighting
-Sticky-ish Positioning
+- Sticky-ish Positioning
-Collapsable headings
+- Collapsable headings

 Playing with it is probably more valuable than a picture of it, so here's a working demo: https://codepen.io/SimmonsPen/pen/yLBwBLN